cfengine/documentation/reference/promise-types/commands.markdown

 Sets the path of the directory that will be experienced as the top-most root directory for the process.
-In security parlance, this creates a
-\`sandbox' for the process.
+In security parlance, this creates a 'sandbox' for the process.
 Windows does not support this feature.

 **Example**: